 If there's a quintessential Charleston look, it's a white button-down shirt, navy sports-coat, khaki pants, and a bow-tie.
 Personally, I think it is awesome.
 I was thrilled, when, on our first afternoon in town, I saw a professorial man in his early 40s wearing this very outfit without a trace of irony.

 Thomas said there would be more men dressed like that, but sadly, that dapper gentleman outside Queen Street Grocery was the only one I saw.
 What I did see, instead, were a whole lot of college students in baggy jeans and ill-fitting cargo pants.
 Where are they buying those?
-Certainly not at any of the following four stores, which out of all the cool shops we visited in Charleston — including the city's fabled Hampden Clothing — had the coolest vibes of all:
+Certainly not at any of the following four stores, which out of all the cool shops we visited in Charleston — including the city's fabled Hampden Clothing — had the coolest stuff of all:

 Indigo & Cotton